abakedjoetato/Csvfixes/README.md

-# Tower of Temptation PvP Statistics Bot
+# Emeralds Killfeed PvP Statistics Bot

-A robust Discord bot for tracking Tower of Temptation PvP gameplay data, offering multi-guild isolation, player statistics, and advanced rivalry tracking with comprehensive debugging tools.
+A robust Discord bot for tracking PvP gameplay data, offering multi-guild isolation, player statistics, and advanced rivalry tracking with comprehensive debugging tools.
+The bot is designed to be completely dynamic with no hardcoded server details.

 ## Features